-In the design and deployment of fiber optic pH sensors, the light must interact with sensitive materials in contact with the outer medium placed in the fiber.
+A key challenge in developing highly sensitive optical fiber pH sensors is achieving sufficient interaction between the guided light and the pH-sensitive coating material in the optical fiber.
+An optical fiber-embedded smart wound bandage fabricated using a polydimethylsiloxane (PDMS) precursor doped with rhodamine B dye, for the simultaneous assessment of pressure and pH and monitoring of the healing stage and condition on the wound region, was reported by Leal-Junior et al. [14].
 The polyaniline (PAni) coating has garnered significant attention due to the good properties of the polymer, such as reversible pH-dependent conductivity and ease of synthesis.
-For instance, sensors based in PAni and fiber Bragg gratings (FBG), tilted FBG and long-period gratings have been reported [14].
-Specifically, a fiber optic pH sensor was developed [15] based on tilted FBG where a coating of PAni was deposited on the fiber's surface, achieving a range of measurement of 2 to 12 with a fast response.
+For instance, sensors based on PAni and fiber Bragg gratings (FBG), tilted FBG and long-period gratings, have been reported by Cheng et al. [15].
+Specifically, a fiber-optic pH sensor was developed [16] based on tilted FBG where a coating of PAni was deposited on the fiber's surface, achieving a range of measurement of 2-12 with a fast response.